Malcolm Bricklin: Yugo, Global Motors

-Seeking to import a simple, low cost car to the U.S. market, Bricklin was introduced to Zastava Automobiles, manufactured in Kragujevac Yugoslavia – now Serbia.
+Seeking to import a simple, low-cost car to the U.S. market, Bricklin was introduced to Zastava Automobiles, manufactured in Kragujevac, Yugoslavia, – now Serbia.
 Zastava had produced cars since 1953 under a license from the Italian company Fiat.
 In 1984, the entire Yugoslav car industry produced 236,000 cars, 58,000 of which were exported.

-Bricklin, senior advisor Henry Kissinger, former U.S. Under-Secretary of State and Yugo board member Lawrence Eagleburger, and Global Motors executives met with Zastava.
+Bricklin, senior advisor Henry Kissinger, former U.S. Undersecretary of State and Yugo board member Lawrence Eagleburger, and Global Motors executives met with Zastava.
 Bricklin agreed to import the Zastava Koral, marketing it as the Yugo.

-Bricklin and his engineers suggested some 600 changes for the U.S. market, including a 1.1-liter 4-cylinder engine, improvements in the anti-pollution system, comfort adjustments, safety devices, and special carburetors for lead-free gasoline.
+Bricklin and his engineers suggested some 600 changes for the U.S. market, including a 1.1-liter, four-cylinder engine, improvements in the antipollution system, comfort adjustments, safety devices, and special carburetors for lead-free gasoline.
 In addition to the main Kragujevac complex, about 200 smaller Yugoslav factories manufactured parts for the cars.

 Bricklin had his own people at the plant to monitor the effort, stressing high quality.
 A team of British quality experts sent a cadre to Kragujevac to study the factory and recommend improvements.

-The first shipment of the Yugos arrived via ship from Bar, Montenegro in Baltimore, Maryland in July 1985.
+The first shipment of the Yugos arrived via ship from Bar, Montenegro, in Baltimore, Maryland, in July 1985.

-The Yugo was the fastest-selling car ever in the US from Europe, 163,000 in three years, and was the least expensive new car sold in the United States.
+The Yugo was the fastest-selling car ever in the US from Europe, 163,000 in three years, and was the least-expensive new car sold in the United States.

-At first, five models of Yugo were marketed in the United States for model year 1987: the basic entry-level $3,990-($9,363.69 in 2020) GV (for "Great Value"), the GVC with a glass sunroof, the nearly identical GVL and GVS with minor trim and upholstery upgrades, and the sportier GVX with the 1300 cc engine, five-speed manual transmission and standard equipment including a plush interior, ground-effects package, alloy wheels, rally lights, and a centre high mount stop lamp.
+At first, five models of Yugo were marketed in the United States for model year 1987 - the basic entry-level $3,990-($9,363.69 in 2020) GV (for "Great Value"), the GVC with a glass sunroof, the nearly identical GVL and GVS with minor trim and upholstery upgrades, and the sportier GVX with the 1300 cc engine, five-speed manual transmission, and standard equipment including a plush interior, ground-effects package, alloy wheels, rally lights, and a center high-mount stop lamp.
 The Cabrio convertible was introduced in 1988.

 Bricklin sold his interest in Yugo in 1988 for $20 million.
-On May 30, 1992 United Nations sanctions were imposed, severing Yugoslavia from world trade.
+On May 30, 1992, United Nations sanctions were imposed, severing Yugoslavia from world trade.

 The effects of the United Nations sanctions on Yugoslavia forced Zastava to withdraw the car from every export market.
 After embargoes stifled production, NATO bombed the company's automotive facilities in 1999, instead of its munitions division.

 The Yugo was subject to derision by critics who pointed to its use of older Fiat technology.
 It was voted Car Talk's worst car of the millennium.
 Defenders argued that Yugo's reputation suffered when owners failed to perform basic maintenance.
-Popular Mechanics magazine surveyed 1,000 Yugo buyers and published the report in June 1987.
-78% described workmanship as good to excellent, 25% giving an unqualified excellent, 5% said poor.
-42.4% said they would buy a Yugo again and 36% said maybe they would buy again.
+Popular Mechanics surveyed 1,000 Yugo buyers and published the report in June 1987.
+78% described workmanship as good to excellent, 25% giving an unqualified excellent, 5% said poor; 42.4% said they would buy a Yugo again, and 36% said maybe they would buy again.